MGriot/chemtools/doc/Documentation.md

 ## Usage Examples

+For information on how to set up your development environment and contribute to the project, please refer to the [Development Guide](development_guide.md).

 The `examples` directory contains Jupyter notebooks demonstrating the library's functionality:
 - Basic data preprocessing
 - PCA analysis workflow